MWeldonLD/impossible-toggle-switch/README.md

 ![User Identifiers](img/user-identifiers.png)

-- Optional, edit the (name + key) values in your `script.js` as shown in the example below and re-run `index.html` to send additional unique users to LaunchDarkly for targeting (additional user identifiers and unique key hashing are also available)
+- Optional, try editing the (name + key) values in your `script.js` as shown in the example below

 ![Additional User](img/additional-user.png)

+- Now, re-run `index.html` to send another unique user to LaunchDarkly for targeting purposes (Note: Additional user identifier attributes and unique key hashing are available)